Papaioea Palmerston North has two Te Pūao Māori ward seats on Council.

 The option of Māori wards was developed by parliament to enhance the role of Māori in local government.
 One of the requirements of the Local Government Act 2002 is to facilitate participation by Māori in local authority decision-making processes.

-Palmerston North City Council is benefiting from the contributions of Rangitāne at committee, as appointed members bring knowledge and expertise in tikanga Māori.
+Palmerston North City Council is also benefiting from the contributions of Rangitāne at committee, as appointed members bring knowledge and expertise in tikanga Māori.
 Since 2020, Council has had Rangitāne o Manawatū representatives appointed to four formal Council committees:

 - Rangitāne o Manawatū